DataFire/Integrations/integrations/generated/azure_web_service/README.md

 ### TopLevelDomainAgreementOption
 * TopLevelDomainAgreementOption `object`: Options for retrieving the list of top level domain legal agreements
-  * includePrivacy `boolean`: If true then the list of agreements will inclue agreements for domain privacy as well.
+  * includePrivacy `boolean`: If true then the list of agreements will include agreements for domain privacy as well.

 ### TopLevelDomainCollection
 * TopLevelDomainCollection `object`: Collection of Top Level Domains